devonmpowell/r3d/Readme.md

 - Utility functions for orientation tests, box initialization, conversion between polyhedral representations, and more.

-- A rigorous unit-testing framework, located in `tests`.
+- A set of rigorous unit-tests, located in `tests`.
 These tests also serve as examples of how to use `r3d`.

 - All declarations and documentation are located in `r3d.h` and `r2d.h`.